Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 ### Methodology (Python):

-- **Data Collection:** Gather Bitcoin historical data covering the period from 2012 to 2021, ensuring data integrity and accuracy.
+- Data Collection: Gather Bitcoin historical data covering the period from 2012 to 2021, ensuring data integrity and accuracy.

-- **Data Preprocessing:** Cleanse the dataset to handle missing values, outliers, and inconsistencies.
-Convert timestamps to a standardized format and adjust time zones if necessary.
+- Data Preprocessing:
+    1. Removed data rows with null values or has "NaN" because we have 1243608 rows of data with only Timestamp colu,mn data and without the rest of the column data.
+    2. Created a datetime column from the Timestamp column and name it "Date"
+    3. Created a "Year" column from the "Date" column
+    4. Removed the "Timestamp" column
+    5. Re-arranged the columns

-- **Exploratory Data Analysis (EDA):** Conduct EDA to gain insights into Bitcoin price dynamics, trading volume patterns, and overall market behavior.
+- Exploratory Data Analysis (EDA): Conduct EDA to gain insights into Bitcoin price dynamics, trading volume patterns, and overall market behavior.
 Visualize trends using line charts, and other charts.

-**Statistical Analysis:**
+### Statistical Analysis:

 - Calculate descriptive statistics, including mean, median, standard deviation, and correlation coefficients, to quantify Bitcoin's price movements and trading activity.

-**Volatility Analysis:**
+### Volatility Analysis:

--Measure Bitcoin's volatility using standard deviation, historical volatility, or other volatility metrics.
+- Measure Bitcoin's volatility using standard deviation, historical volatility, or other volatility metrics.
 Explore the implications of volatility on risk management and investment strategies.

-**Results and Insights:**
+### Data Transformation/ Cleanin:

-**Price Trends:** Identify long-term price trends, seasonal patterns, and cyclical movements in Bitcoin's price.
+- Price Trends: Identify long-term price trends, seasonal patterns, and cyclical movements in Bitcoin's price.

-**Volume-Price Relationship:** Determine how changes in trading volume correlate with price movements and assess the significance of volume spikes.
+- Volume-Price Relationship: Determine how changes in trading volume correlate with price movements and assess the significance of volume spikes.

-**Event Impact:** Evaluate the impact of significant events on Bitcoin's price dynamics and investor sentiment.
+- Event Impact: Evaluate the impact of significant events on Bitcoin's price dynamics and investor sentiment.

-**Volatility Patterns:** Analyze Bitcoin's volatility over time and assess its implications for risk management and portfolio diversification.
+- Volatility Patterns: Analyze Bitcoin's volatility over time and assess its implications for risk management and portfolio diversification.

-**Conclusion:**
+### Conclusion:

 The data analysis project provides valuable insights into Bitcoin's historical performance and market dynamics between 2012 and 2021.
 By understanding past trends and patterns, investors and stakeholders can make informed decisions, manage risks effectively, and capitalize on opportunities in the ever-evolving cryptocurrency market.
 Further research and analysis may be warranted to explore emerging trends and developments in the cryptocurrency ecosystem.